travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 What you need:

-- an email address Let's Encrypt can send emails to.
-This will be used to notify about urgent renewal and security notices
+1. An email address Let's Encrypt can send emails to.
+This will be used to notify about urgent renewal and security notices.
-- a domain name under which your installation is available (we're using `travis.example.com` in this guide).
+2. A domain name under which your installation is available (we're using `travis.example.com` in this guide).

-**Please note: This change will cause downtime for your system**
+**Please note: This change will cause downtime for your system,for this reason, we recommend to perform this process in a maintenance window.**

 To obtain an SSL certificate we'll be using [certbot](https://certbot.eff.org/#ubuntutrusty-other).
 Certbot is available as an Ubuntu package.